-In Lebanon, the exodus of people not re-assured by the shaky ceasefire there, has been swelling.
+Background: In Lebanon, the exodus of people not re-assured by the shaky ceasefire there, has been swelling.
 Refugees have crowded into airline and shipping offices, while others have packed their belongings into cars and trucks, and driven away.
 Meanwhile, the Speaker of the Lebanese parliament, Kamel al-Assad arrived in the Syrian capital of Damascus on Tuesday (11 July) for talks with Syrian leaders.

 SYNOPSIS: A film called Violent City has been an ironical comment on life in Beirut since Syrian artillery, part of the Arab peace-keeping force, began bombarding the Lebanese capital.
 An estimated two hundred people were killed, and five hundred wounded, in the first week of renewed conflict between Syrian troops and right-wing militias.